 And so, by building upon the basic vision of modern American marketing, a vision based on seeing logistics as the reverse side of marketing—as well as a set of interrelated activities unto itself comprising transportation, warehousing, traffic, finished goods, inventory controls, packaging and materials handling—Drucker helped set the stage for and helped usher in the brave new world of what came to be called integrated logistics management, and the intellectual basis of what we today consider modern logistics.

-In 1991, the Council of Logistics Management commissioned a study to determine the potential of applying this same mathematical approach to service organizations, and as it turned out the principles of logistics were even more important in service organizations than in production firms.
+In 1991, the Council of Logistics Management commissioned a study to determine the potential of applying logistics principles to service organizations, and as it turned out the principles of logistics were even more important in service organizations than in production firms.
 In a service organization, there may not be warehousing or inventory, but the fundamental coordination of assets, business processes, and information, to achieve maximum and minimum goals, remains the same.
-Hence a Chief Logistics Officer should not only be responsible for delivering the goods, but also for delivering the service.

-In 2002, I published Delivering the Goods, and posed a larger question: can we view the entire world as one large warehouse?
+In 2002, I published Delivering the Goods, and posed a question: can we view the entire world as one large warehouse?
 As it stands, there is a science to laying out and optimizing the operations inside the four walls of a warehouse.
 There are fixed costs, tradeoffs between cheap human labor and expensive, hard-to-upgrade automation, and information that can be used more and more intelligently.
 Given a range of inputs, it’s possible to rapidly AB test different iterations inside the warehouse, and incrementally improve the outputs indefinitely.
 Our three measures of success are faster, cheaper and better.
-By freeing ourselves of PowerPoint diagrams of warehouses and trucks, can we innovate new ways to satisfy our customers?
+If we throw out the competing notions of warehouse versus truck, can we more rapidly AB test different ways to satisfy demand?

-We believe we’re in the early stages of a logistics revolution, with a pipeline of disruptive technologies, including autonomous vehicles, artificial intelligence, 3D printing, mobile distribution centers, unmanned kiosks, smart lockers, cloud-based workflow automation, augmented reality, telepresence, and more.
+What logistics technologies are next in line to upend the way we satisfy demand?
+Autonomous vehicles, artificial intelligence, 3D printing, mobile distribution centers, unmanned kiosks, smart lockers, cloud-based workflow automation, augmented reality, telepresence, and more.